‘You Care – We Care’

-Every-One were originally commissioned by Lincolnshire County Council through the Lincolnshire Health and Wellbeing Board to develop and establish a Carers Quality Standards Award.
-Continuation of funding through Lincolnshire County Council’s Better Care Fund has enabled the work to develop and the award has become a recognised symbol of quality.
+Every-One was commissioned by Lincolnshire County Council through the Lincolnshire Health and Wellbeing Board to develop and establish a Carers Quality Standards Award.
+Continuation of funding through Lincolnshire County Council’s Better Care Fund has enabled the work to develop.
+The award has become a recognised symbol of quality.

-Undertaking the Lincolnshire Carers Quality Award to achieve the recognised quality award ‘You Care – We Care’ is a positive experience and strengthens organisational effectiveness and achieves recognition for the valuable way an organisation supports those carers with whom it works.
+Undertaking the Lincolnshire Carers Quality Award helps strengthen organisational effectiveness and achieves recognition for the valuable way an organisation supports those carers with whom it works.
 It ensures the continuing development of quality approaches for those with caring responsibilities across Lincolnshire and beyond.

-The Lincolnshire Carers Quality Award is going from strength to strength and numerous, wide and varied organisations are working towards accreditation and the request for and submission of applications grows weekly.
+The Lincolnshire Carers Quality Award is going from strength to strength.
+A wide variety of organisations are working towards accreditation.
+The request for and submission of applications grows weekly.

 To see who has been successfully accredited with the Carers Quality Award, visit our Roll of Honour here.

-There is so much great work which is taking place in Lincolnshire.
-If you work with and support unpaid carers in Lincolnshire why not work towards the Lincolnshire Carers Quality Award and be recognised for what you are doing.
+If you work with and support unpaid carers in Lincolnshire, why not work towards the Lincolnshire Carers Quality Award and be recognised for what you are doing?

 For further information and / or an application form, please contact: